go-trellis/common/config/README.md

 * dot separator to get values, and if return nil, you should set default value
 * A: ${X.Y.Z} for finding out X.Y.Z's value and setting into A. [See copy example](config_test.go#L20):[See config](example.json#14)
+* A: ${include:filepath} for including another config file.
+The included file will be merged at the position where it's referenced.
 * You can do like this: c.GetString("a.b.c") Or c.GetString("a.b.c", "default")
 * You can write notes into the json file.
 * Supported: .json, .yaml